balanced/balanced.github.com/_posts/2013-06-07-ember-building-search.md

 1. Write a custom AJAX query and parse the data when it returns
 2. Treat a search query as a model object

 We tried both and opted for the second option.
-Since our API uses hypermedia, we'd already customized our data layer to use URI as the unique identifier instead of ID, so this made it easy to represent a single search as a model object.
+Since our API uses hypermedia, we'd already customized our data layer to use URIs as unique identifiers instead of IDs, so this made it easy to represent a single search as a model object.
 This allows us to take advantage of all of our model features as well as any model caching we may implement in the future.

 	Balanced.SearchQuery = Balanced.Model.extend({
 	});